solyarisoftware/SMS-Echo-Server/README.md

 ```

 - in few moments your Sinatra app will receive a HTTP POST request from Skebby server
-(after your Skebby web configuration page, where you set the forward URL as: http://a1b2c3d4.ngrok.com/skebby/receivesms );
+(after your Skebby web configuration page, where you set the forward URL as: http: //a1b2c3d4.ngrok.com/skebby/receivesms ).
 - The HTTP request contain in *params* all data of SMS message

 ```